 I would persuade people that the church is irrelevant and out of date, and the Bible is for the naive;

 I would dull the minds of Christians, and make them believe that prayer is not important, and that faithfulness and obedience are optional;

 I guess I would leave things pretty much the way they are.

-In an odd twist, though (and the reason this item is rated as a “mixture”), one of the most widely Internet-circulated versions of “If I Were the Devil,” as reproduced in the “Example” block above, is not from Paul Harvey.
-Although it is clearly inspired by and in the spirit of Paul Harvey’s essay of the same name, it bears virtually no textual resemblance to the original — while it is similar in structure and theme, not one of its lines appears in any of various forms of the essay which Paul Harvey presented to his audiences over the years.
+In an odd twist, though (and the reason this item is rated as a "mixture"), one of the most widely Internet-circulated versions of "If I Were the Devil," as reproduced above, is not from Paul Harvey.
+Although it is clearly inspired by and in the spirit of Paul Harvey's essay of the same name, it bears virtually no textual resemblance to the original — while it is similar in structure and theme, not one of its lines appears in any of various forms of the essay which Paul Harvey presented to his audiences over the years.

 The oldest genuine Paul Harvey version of this piece we've found so far appeared in his newspaper column in 1964:

 If I Were the DevilIf I were the Prince of Darkness I would want to engulf the whole earth in darkness.